TRIC-seq logoTRIC-seq

 3. Tune filters: min io, min Of, and feature class.

-4. Click a partner to open globalMAP centered on that partner (rapid “drill‑around” exploration).
+4. Click a partner to recenter globalMAP on it.

 How to use globalMAP